HazyResearch/deepdive/doc/opendata/index.md

   - **DeepDive-ready DB Dump.** In this format, the data is a database table that can be loaded directly into a database with PostgreSQL or Greenplum.
-The schema of this table is the same as what we used in our [walkthrough example](../walkthrough.md) such that you can start building your own DeepDive applications immediately after download.
+The schema of this table is the same as what we used in our [tutorial example](../example-spouse.md) such that you can start building your own DeepDive applications immediately after download.